The Empire Writes Back: Chapter 2: Re-placing language: textual strategies in post-colonial writing

 In Chapter 2, the authors cover the process where language is used as a discursive practice to understand the self and make sense of one's culture.
-Language is a textual strategy in post-colonial writing.
-In this chapter, the authors cover the topic of 'Re-Placing Language' using different strategies in post-colonial writings: 'abrogation and appropriation'.
-Abrogation is the rejection by post-colonial writers of a normative concept of "correct" English and the concepts of inferior "dialects" as well as the reworking of well-known texts to change their meaning.
+Language is a textual strategy in postcolonial writing.
+In this chapter, the authors cover the topic of "Re-Placing Language" using different strategies in postcolonial writings: "abrogation and appropriation".
+Abrogation is the rejection by postcolonial writers of a normative concept of "correct" English and the concepts of inferior "dialects" as well as the reworking of well-known texts to change their meaning.
 Abrogation allows for poly-dialectical cultures to exist.
-Appropriation is the term used by the authors to describe the reconstitution of language of the centre and to remould language to its new usage.
+Appropriation is the term used by the authors to describe the reconstitution of language of the center and to remold language to its new usage.
 Further, appropriation is a process to "convey in a language that is not one's own the spirit that is one's own."
-(Raja Rao 1938) The authors explain that all post-colonial literature is cross-cultural as it attempts to negotiate the gap between then through the processes of abrogation and appropriation.
+(Raja Rao 1938) The authors explain that all postcolonial literature is cross-cultural as it attempts to negotiate the gap between them through the processes of abrogation and appropriation.

 Drawing upon a dominant example of poly-dialectical culture is the working of the Creole Continuum with its specific application to the Caribbean.
 This theory offers a clear picture of how fast abrogating moving in the post-colonial literature.
-The metonymic function of language variance also abrogates the "correct" English by using a language that chooses to show a difference in order to for the colonised people to convey a sense of power and reclaiming their identities whilst using a sameness to allow the language to be understood.
+The metonymic function of language variance also abrogates the "correct" English by using a language that chooses to show a difference in order to for the colonized people to convey a sense of power and reclaim their identities whilst using a sameness to allow the language to be understood.

-Glossing and untranslated words, is used to convey a sense of cultural distinctiveness.
-The fusion of linguistic structures of two languages are further textual strategies used in post-colonial writing to replace language.
+Glossing and untranslated words are used to convey a sense of cultural distinctiveness.
+The fusion of linguistic structures of two languages are further textual strategies used in postcolonial writing to replace language.
 All strategies discussed in this chapter enable the writers to produce texts that are culturally distinct and different although they are written in "English."
-In this manner the authors feel that the post-colonial writers have contributed greatly to the "reformation" of English literature.
+In this manner, the authors feel that the postcolonial writers have contributed greatly to the "reformation" of English literature.